 While we're at it, we might as well imagine the government of an autonomous community humiliated and voted out of government due to illegal activities (such as the manipulation of laws created to protect the environment) to satisfy their own greed.......No, you're right.
 That's just taking wishful thinking to the extreme.

-For those of you who don't know these mountains, here's a short film....
+If you who don't know these mountains, here's a short film....